TAJ4K/TAJ4K/README.md

 # Hey 👋
-I'm a economics PhD student at the University of Washington.
+I'm an economics PhD student at the University of Washington.

 ## Languages
 Very fluent in JS/TS, Py, Go, R, and STATA